jantoebes/knowledge/articles-cloud.md

+# Table of contents
+This readme contains a summary of interesting blogs about cloud native
 - [Is Your Cloud Journey Stuck in the Value Gap?](#is-your-cloud-journey-stuck-in-the-value-gap)
 - [6 Strategies for Migrating Applications to the Cloud](#6-strategies-for-migrating-applications-to-the-cloud)
 - [Your most important architecture decisions might be the ones you didn't know you made.](#your-most-important-architecture-decisions-might-be-the-ones-you-didnt-know-you-made)